Kernix13/beginner-git-commands/ADVANCED_GIT.md

 - Use the up <kbd>&uarr;</kbd> and down <kbd>&darr;</kbd> arrow keys to cycle thru previous commands
 - <kbd>CTRL</kbd>+<kbd>C</kbd> to exit REPLs like Node, Mongod, etc.
 - <kbd>TAB</kbd> - auto fill in file and folder names
+- `cls` to clear the screen in PowerShell/Command Prompt

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>